 GK: Sebastián Saja (Argentina)

 Saja had nearly 200 overall appearances for San Lorenzo de Almagro, being voted South America's best goalkeeper in 2002.
 In 2001, he helped the team win the Clausura and the Copa Mercosur, adding the following year's Copa Sudamericana.
 From 2003 to 2007, he played in Spain, Brazil, Mexico and Brazil.
-In 2007, he moved to AEK in Greece.
 Between 2011 and 2016, he played form Racing.
 At the time of writing, he plays in Spain.
 Capped 4 times.

 CB/RB: Jorge Olguín (Argentina)

-He started his career at San Lorenzo in 1971, he played for the club for 8 years, in that time they won three trophies (1972 Metropolitano, 1972 Nacional and 1974 Nacional).
+Jorge Olguín started his career at San Lorenzo in 1971, where he won three trophies (1972 Metropolitano, 1972 Nacional and 1974 Nacional).
 In 1978, Olguín was included in Argentina's world cup squad playing as a rightback.
-Following his success at the world cup he was sold to Independiente.
-In 1983 Olguín won his only trophy with Independiente, the 1983 Metropolitano.
-In 1984 Olguín was sold to Argentinos Juniors, where he helped Argentinos win their first and only Copa Libertadores title.
+He was sold to Independiente after the World Cup.
+In 1984 Olguín was sold to Argentinos Juniors, where he helped them win their first and only Copa Libertadores title.

 RB: Antonio Rosl (Argentina)

-Rosl played club football for Club Atlético San Lorenzo de Almagro in Argentina where he was part of the team that famously went unbeaten for the whole of the 1972 Nacional championship.
+Antonio Rosl played club football for Club Atlético San Lorenzo de Almagro in Argentina where he was part of the team that famously went unbeaten for the whole of the 1972 Nacional championship.
 In 1976, he retires in Gimnasia y Esgrima La Pla.
-He picked 13 caps.
+He earned 13 caps between 1967 and 1973.

 CB: Rafael Albrecht (Argentina)